markti/terraform-servicefabric-cluster/README.md

 Somehow I need to stuff all this stuff into a string and grab the storage account name from the "azurerm_storage_account" resource "diag-storage-acct".

+## Troubleshooting

+### Cluserid cannot be null or empty

+VM has reported a failure when processing extension 'ServiceFabricNodeVmExt'.
+Error message: "Invalid operation.
+ClusterId cannot be null or empty.".